AutoHyper/AutoHyper/README.md

 ```
 next(<varName>) := <expression>;
 ```
-where `<varName>` is the name of a variable (the variable must be defined in the type declaration section) and <expression>` is a NuSMV expression (formally defined below).
+where `<varName>` is the name of a variable (the variable must be defined in the type declaration section) and `<expression>` is a NuSMV expression (formally defined below).
 In the former case, we define all possible initial values for `<varName>`.
 The expression evaluates to a set of values (in the special case, where the expression is deterministic, it evaluates to a singleton set giving the precise value) and all such values are initial states of the system.
-The expression can refer to other variables, i.e., we allow initial conditions such as `init(x) := y;`, but there can be no cyclic dependency when evaluating the initial expressions.
+The expression can refer to other variables, i.e., we allow initial conditions such as `init(x) := y;`, but there can be no *cyclic dependency* when evaluating the initial expressions.

-In the latter case, we define all successor values for the variable in one step during the evaluation.
+In the latter case, a next expression defines all successor values for the variable.
 In each step, we evaluate the expression in the current state and assign the resulting value to `<varName>` in the next state.
 As before, the expression evaluates to a set of values (in the deterministic case a singleton set) and we consider all possible values in the next step.

-In either of the two cases, the expression can refer to program variables (those defined in the type declaration section) and also *defined* words (defined below).
+In either of the two cases, the expression can refer to program variables (those defined in the type declaration section) and also *defined* variables (defined below).
-We always forbid cyclic dependencies of the variables.
+There must not exist cyclic dependencies between the defined variables when evaluating the initial or next expression.

 ##### Definition Block